 Hello!
-As you may know if you read me regularly that I was born and raised in Caen, in Lower Normandy.
+As you may know if you read me regularly, I was born and raised in Caen, in Lower Normandy.
 You may also know there always has been a little “war” with Rouen, which is in Upper-Normandy!
-But for me, these two cities are different, both full of charms.
-I must say that this one-day trip in Rouen was really pleasant.
-But you’re gonna ask me, what can we visit in Rouen in one day?
-Let me tell you…
+But for me, these two cities are very different but equally full of charms.
+I must say that this one day trip in Rouen was really pleasant even if it’s quite short to fully enjoy it.

 Then I advise you to go to the Place de la Pucelle, which is only a few steps away.
 Please, enter the courtyard of the Hotel Bourgtheroulde because the building is simply worth the detour!